Interested in drone laws? It can be a pain to try and figure out what is applicable. That is why I created this page! :)

 1. Federal Aviation Regulations (Enforced by the Federal Aviation Administration)

-We immediately think of the Federal Aviation Administration (“FAA”) when it comes to drones.
+We immediately think of the Federal Aviation Administration (“FAA”) when it comes to drone laws.
 The FAA enforces the Federal Aviation Regulations (“FARs”) which apply to all sorts of things such as student training, airports, maintenance, flying, aircraft certification, rocket launches, etc.

 The two parts of the FARs that apply to drone operators are Part 107 (for non-recreational operations) and Part 101 (for recreational operations).
 But that is NOT all!